experteer/blobsterix_carrierwave/README.md

   # this will generate the url and blobsterix will generate the image on the fly.

+## Patches

+In case you want to recreate uploader from saved instances you need fixed class names.
+To achieve this simply do:

+  require "blobsterix_carrierwave/patches/carrierwave_090_uploader_version_name"

 ## Contributing

 1. Fork it